deel-ai/lipdp/README.md

 <!-- Short description of your library -->
 <p align="center">
-  <b>Libname</b> is a Python toolkit dedicated to make people happy and fun.
+  <b>LipDP</b> is a Python toolkit dedicated to differentially private training of 1-Lipschitz networks.

   <!-- Link to the documentation -->
   <br>